By Kara Sherrer

 Give yourself plenty of time to study.

 Whether you’re still in school or not when you take the test, you should give yourself plenty of time to study for the GMAT or GRE.
 Most students, especially those who haven’t taken a math course or test in a few years, find that between six and 12 months is enough time to feel really confident about taking the test.
-There are other benefits to extra time as well.
-“You start learning the material that you be facing in business school while you’re studying for (the test), and if you don’t do well the first time, you have time to re-take it,” said Christie St-John, Director of Admissions for the MBA program.
+There are other benefits to extra time as well, such as the ability to retake the exam.
+“For the majority of applicants, they should give themselves time to potentially take the test a second time.
+Almost everyone does better on the test on their second go once they’re more comfortable with the testing environment and testing format,” advised Rob Schickler, Associate Director of Recruiting and Admissions.

 It’s about whether or not you will succeed in the program.

 In many cases, admissions committees are looking for reasons to admit applicants — but they won’t be helping the school or the student if they admit candidates with low tests scores who will struggle with the academic load, or (even worse) fail out.
-“Ultimately, you have to be able to handle the academics in the program…we’re looking at all the parameters we have to make sure you will be successful in the program, whether that’s GRE, GMAT, GPA, etc.,” Knox said.
+“There is a high correlation between how well students perform on the test and how well they do academically in quantitative classes during the first year,” Schickler pointed out.

 “You want a student to be successful when they get here.
 If they’re not over 50 percentile, they’re going to struggle, and we’re taking their money and their time…that’s where we are at the end of the day: Can we help this student in their career?
 If they can’t do the quant work in most of our programs here, they’re just not going to be successful,” Wilkerson explained.